MaickOliveir/CatAPI-Retrofit-viewbinding/README.md

-Sample app to apply Retrofit library
+Sample app to apply Retrofit library.
+Glide, Mosh, view binding is also used;